 The lighthouse project Concrete Chemicals will mark the very first milestone towards decarbonizing the cement industry.
-An international consortium of industrial and academic project partners - including the renewable energy company ENERTRAG, global building materials producer CEMEX and electrolysis company Sunfire - is paving the way to achieve a clean cement production process through converting emitted CO2 into methanol, renewable chemical products and clean, synthetic fuels.
+An international consortium of industrial and academic project partners - including the renewable energy company ENERTRAG, global building materials producer CEMEX and Sasol ecoFT, a global leader in the development and application of the Fischer-Tropsch (FT) technology - is paving the way to achieve a clean cement production process through converting emitted CO2 into renewable chemical products and clean, synthetic fuels.

 The EU has set itself ambitious goals to tackle today’s climate challenges.
 Until 2050, policymakers and industry players are aiming to achieve a climate neutral economy.
 CEMEX, as part of the cement industry, has set ambitious targets to reduce CO2 emissions towards a carbon neutral society by 2050 at the latest.